awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 # Creating an ETL workflow by using AWS Step Functions and the AWS SDK for Java

 You can create an Extract, Transform, and Load (ETL) workflow by using AWS Step Functions and the AWS SDK for Java V2.
 An ETL operation retrieves data from a given data source, applies various transformations to the data, and then writes the results to a specified location where the data is stored.
-In this AWS tutorial, population data located in a Microsoft Excel spreadsheet and stored in an Amazon Simple Storage Service (Amazon S3) bucket is retrieved, transformed to another formation. and stored in an Amazon DyanmoDB table.
+In this AWS tutorial, population data located in a Microsoft Excel spreadsheet and stored in an Amazon Simple Storage Service (Amazon S3) bucket is retrieved, transformed to another format, and stored in an Amazon DyanmoDB table named **Country**.

 ![AWS Tracking Application](images/overview.png)